he-yang/sheet-to-doc/source/Usage.md

 You can access Sheet to Doc in the following ways:

 - Use a modern browser (such as Chrome, Firefox, Edge, Safari) to visit [https://s.wtsolutions.cn/sheet-to-doc.html](https://s.wtsolutions.cn/sheet-to-doc.html).
+- Download the tool as a desktop application for offline use.
+[Download](Download.md)

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-8772217510669640"
      crossorigin="anonymous"></script>